Apothecary

 What element is Ivy (Ground) associated with?

-Ivy (Ground) is associated with the Water element and the sign of Capricorn, and resonates with the Root chakra.
+Ivy (Ground) is associated with the Water element, the sign of Capricorn, and resonates with the Root chakra.

 What planet rules Ivy (Ground)?